Demographics of African Faculty Study: Ghana

 The Population Reference Bureau (PRB)

-PRB works with AAU and ESSA on the DAF initiative.
+PRB works with the Association of African Universities and ESSA on the Demographics of African Faculty initiative.

 Population Reference Bureau (PRB)